hahnec/polar_segment/README.md

 # polar_segment

 This is a polarimetric image segmentation framework developed for brain tumor identification.
 This framework uses the `NPP dataset` (formerly `TumorMeasurementsCalib`; see dataloader in git history) containing per-pixel Mueller matrices of ex-vivo brain tissues.
 Nonetheless, swapping the dataset loading file `horao_dataset.py` with a custom dataset should be possible as long as the labels of the custom dataset are arranged accordingly.
+The repo uses the following related frameworks:

+- [mm_torch](https://github.com/hahnec/mm_torch) for deterministic Mueller matrix processing
+- [polar_augment](https://github.com/hahnec/polar_augment) for data augmentation tailored for polarimetry

 ## Citation